gitmachtl/scripts/cardano/testnet/README.md

 The AssetsFile ***assets/mypolicy.SUPERTOKEN.asset*** was also written/updated with the latest action.
 You can see the totally minted Token count in there too.

 Done - You have mint (created) 1000 new SUPERTOKENs and they are now added to the mywallet address.
-You can now send them out into the world with the ./01_sendAssets.sh scripts similar to ./01_sendLovelaces.sh
+You can now send them out into the world with the example below. :smiley:

-:smiley:

 </details>